CADvanced/cadvanced_docs/docs/gettingthecad.md

 ---

 ## Getting started
 This guide will teach you exactly how to begin your free trial of our system and how to access it.
+We hope you enjoy!
 ---

 ### Begin your trial